pedrodechichiribeiro/analyst_data_intern_challenge/README.md

 Hi — I'm **Pedro Dechichi Ribeiro**.
 This repository contains my solution for the **GlobalVision Systems & Data Intern** take‑home challenge.
 I built a small local dashboard and analysis pipeline that uses Python + SQL to explore the provided anonymized Salesforce data, produce meaningful KPIs, and surface actionable business insights.

-> I ran this on Windows 11 with VSCode.
+> I ran this on Windows 11.
 Keep that in mind if you use another OS — small platform differences (Tkinter, fonts) may appear.

 ---